Seesaw-7/stuff/README.md

 - To find cycle, either using hashtable or using slow & fast pointers

+### 21 Merge Two Sorted Lists

+- initialize with the desired node, but only return node.next

 ## Graphs

 ### 45 Jump Game II